-Bullitt has been the recipient of many leadership awards.
-In 2011 she received the Evans School Dean's Outstanding Teaching Award.
-Among her awards for Leadership are: the 2005 Woman of Influence from the Puget Sound Business Journal; 2002 Woman of Distinction from the Girl Scouts Totem Council; 2002 Outstanding Community Leadership Award from the UW Business School; 2000 First Citizen of Seattle (an honor shared with four family members) from the Seattle King County Association of Realtors; 1994 Violence Prevention Inspiration Award from Providence Hospital and the City of Seattle; and the 1993 Outstanding Leadership in the Community Award from The YMCA of Greater Seattle.
-In 2008 Bullitt was honored for her community leadership as SEAFAIR's Queen Alcyone the First.
+Dorothy’s leadership awards include: Women of the Century (an honor shared with family members) from the Women’s University Club (2014); the Evans School’s Diversity Award (2010, 2011); Woman of Influence (2005) from the Puget Sound Business Journal; Woman of Distinction 2002, from the Girl Scouts Totem Council; Outstanding Community Leadership Award for 2002, from the UW Business School; First Citizen of Seattle (an honor shared with four family members) in 2000, from the Seattle King County Association of Realtors; Violence Prevention Inspiration Award in 1994, from Providence Hospital and the City of Seattle; and the Outstanding Leadership in the Community Award in 1993, from The YMCA of Greater Seattle.
+In 2000 Seafair honored Dorothy for her leadership by naming here Queen Alcyone I.

 In 2011 Dorothy was awarded the Evans School Dean’s Outstanding Teaching Award.
 In 2016 she was a finalist for the University of Washington’s Distinguished Teaching Award.